 Alan Turing Drama-Documentary

-The film is available on various digital platforms such as iTunes in the US, Canada, and the United Kingdom.
+The film is available on various digital platforms such as iTunes in the US, Canada, the United Kingdom, and several other countries.
 If you’re in the US or Canada, use this link to buy or rent the film on iTunes.
 People in the UK should use this link.
-Plans are being finalized to make the film available on iTunes for the rest of the world.
 DVDs also are available.
 They can be shipped anywhere in the world.

 This award-winning film tells the story of one of the 20th century’s most important people.
 Alan Turing set in motion the computer age and his World War II codebreaking helped save two million lives.
 Yet few people have heard his name, know his tragic story, or understand his important legacy.
 In 1954, Turing committed suicide at age 41 after being forced to undergo chemical castration because he was gay.
 He left behind a lasting legacy and lingering questions about what else he might have accomplished if society had embraced his unique genius instead of rejecting it.